Keck-DataReductionPipelines/KPF-Pipeline/docs/source/info/data_format.rst

 See the section titled :ref:`label-tutorials` for a set of tutorials on the various KPF data files.

+In addition, the DRP is able produce WLS Dictionaries that contain detailed diagnostic information about the fits of individual lines, orders, and orderlets for the wavelength solutions.
+These are described at the bottom of this page.

 Data Format of KPF Files
 ------------------------